csun/softsynth/README-FINAL.txt

 - We also create the filter and delay components dynamically, so the program deletes them, as well as clears the tone generator map.

+Tests

+- We attempted to add some tests in the Test/ directory, but were unable to get them working in time.

 DEMO VIDEO LINKS
 Part 1 : https://youtu.be/FULLyt2iPEs
 Part 2 : https://youtu.be/iKe-GC_JHFQ